vonajs/vona/packages-docs/guide/techniques/instance/introduction.md

 # Multi-Instance/Multi-Tenancy

-Vona supports the development of `multi-tenancy` SaaS systems through the concept of `multi-instance`.
-Simply launch a single backend service and you can run multiple instances simultaneously.
-Instances share the same database schema, but the data generated during operation is isolated from each other
+VonaJS supports the development of `multi-tenancy` SaaS systems through the concept of `multi-instance`.
+Simply launch a single backend service and you can run multiple instances simultaneously

+VonaJS supports the following `Multi-Instance/Multi-Tenancy` modes:

+1. `Shared Mode`: Multiple instances share the same database, isolating data between them using the `instance ID` field
+2. `Isolated Mode`: Each instance uses its own isolated database
+3. `Hybrid Mode`: Both `shared` and `isolated` modes are supported within a single system, allowing you to specify whether an instance uses a shared or isolated database

 ## Instance Configuration

 ### 1. Test Environment and Development Environment

-In the test and development environments, a default instance is assigned by default:
+In the test and development environments, a `empty` instance is provided by default, and two `test instances` are provided to demonstrate how to use `shared mode` and `isolated mode`:

 `src/backend/config/config/config.test.ts`